MG ZS EV review

 Engines, 0-60 acceleration and top speed

 Long Range models come with a single electric motor powering the front wheels that produces 154bhp and 280Nm of torque.
 The result is a 0-60mph time of 8.2 seconds that puts the MG ahead of Peugeot’s e-2008 but slightly behind the Kia Soul EV and Hyundai Kona Electric.
 Top speed is 108mph and while this seems modest, it is still significantly more than is legal to do on any UK road.
+The standard range car has the same torque figure, but delivers an extra 20bhp, helping to shave two tenths off the benchmark sprint time.

 Range, charging and running costs